yegor256/blog/_posts/2014/sep/2014-09-22-remote-programming-interview.md

  * Is it true that people are not enough result-oriented (27:40)?

- * Are there any other challenges besides mindset of programmers (29:12)?
+ * Are there any other challenges (29:12)?

  * What do I like personally about it (30:40)?

- * How do scale your teams when you need more programmers (32:01)?
+ * How do we scale our teams when we need more programmers (32:01)?

  * What an "unlimited pool of talents" means (34:40)?

- * What advice do you have for someone who wants to do the same (37:50)?
+ * What advice do I have for those who work remotely (37:50)?

  * Where do I work from, personally (39:10)?